Compare our picks for smart home security systems

 How smart does your system need to be?

-Do you only want your security features automated, or do you want your whole house connected?
+Consider if you only want your security features to be automated or if you want your whole house to be connected.
 This could include connecting to thermostats, smoke alarms or lights in addition to security cameras, sensors or door locks.
-It's important to figure out what features are most important to you and go from there.
-Many people start small, with smart lights and locks as a baseline, then add components as they get used to their system and needs.

 Many smart home security systems have smart devices that can be added to your package.
-Some common offerings include:
+Some typical offerings include:

 - Video doorbells: These let you see and speak to anyone at your front door through your smartphone or smart hub.